russellgordon/icd2o-s2-2023-24/src/site/notes/Activities/The Replacements Gig Poster - Applying Abstraction.md

 	- revising the function to add parameter(s) – the questions
 	- invoking the function to provide argument(s) – the answers
 	- using the answers inside the function, replacing concrete values with the values held in the parameters

+> [!HINT]
+> Using the [[Activities/The Replacements Gig Poster - Applying Abstraction#Don't Repeat Yourself\|goToHome]] function will be helpful when you write the code to create your triangles.

 Once you have drawn the triangles using a function, finish off the poster by: